Wilfred/wilfred.github.com/_posts/2015-11-08-outclassing-emacs.markdown

  - emacs
 ---

-Software comes and goes, platforms change, use cases are adapted for contemporary usage.

-Somehow, Emacs has outlived everything.
+It's bizarre that programmers still use Emacs.
 In an industry that's continually reinventing itself, it's incredible that a 1976 text editor is still in active use.

-What can Emacs teach us about the design of programming tools?
+What can we learn from the design of Emacs?
 What tools will surpass Emacs in the very areas it excels in?

-In this blog post, I will explore Emacs' strengths, weaknesses, and then look at newer, more potent competitors.
+Let's explore what makes Emacs special, and we'll try to predict which tools will eventually beat Emacs at its own game.

+## The Hackable Ecosystem

+**Property** The Emacs ecosystem is huge and thriving.

+Magit, smartparens, undo-tree, skewer-mode/cider, evil, aggressive-indent: people experiment and produce incredible projects.
+Crazy projects: pschoanalyze, nyan progress,

+Huge melting pot of experiments to see what sticks.

+Really easy to depend on

+**Competition** Most editors have package managers now (vim, sublime, eclipse) and that's a good thing.

+However, Atom is something special.
+Not only is HTML/JS a lingua franca for many developers, the package manager is not an afterthought.
+It's well-engineered, modelled on npm, and really easy to share projects.

 ## Inspect Editor At Point

+Have you ever clicked 'Inspect Element' in a web browser?
+This makes it easy to find out what HTML a website uses in its design.

 <figure>
     <img src="/assets/inspect_element_chromium.png">
     <figcaption>Inspecting HTML in Chromium</figcaption>
 </figure>

-Every browser today allows you inspect the HTML of the webpage you're looking at.
-If you see an interesting web page design, you can see what elements are used, and how they're styled.

 Emacs provides this for the whole editing experience.